Bowman throws 3 TDs, Texas Tech tops UTEP 38-3 with strong D

 Dalton Rigdon took a screen pass 49 yards for a touchdown in the second quarter, while Armand Shyne and Ta’Zhawn Henry each had a touchdown rushing.
 The Red Raiders rushed for 160 yards a week after getting their most on the ground in a season opener since 2000 with 255.

-UTEP changed quarterbacks at halftime, replacing Brandon Jones with Kai Locksley.
+The Miners changed quarterbacks at halftime, replacing Brandon Jones with Kai Locksley.
 But it didn’t make much difference.
 Jones was 4 of 12 for 21 yards with minus-1 yard rushing, and Locksley finished 3 of 7 for 33 yards with 21 yards on the ground.

+UTEP avoided getting shut out for the third time in 14 games under coach Dana Dimel on Gavin Baechle’s 45-yard field goal with 5:32 remaining.

+“I’m really proud of our defense,” Wells said.
+“Wish we could have got a shutout.
+I’m not sure we didn’t coach a little harder on the last two series.”

 THE TAKEAWAY